-- c) The Entity's assets vest in one or more Croatian Governmental Entities upon dissolution. - 3.
+- b) The Entity's net earnings are credited to its own account or to the accounts of one or more Dominican Republic Governmental Entities, with no portion of its income inuring to the benefit of any private person; and - c) The Entity's assets vest in one or more Dominican Republic Governmental Entities upon dissolution. - 3.
 Income does not inure to the benefit of private persons if such persons are the intended beneficiaries of a governmental program, and the program activities are performed for the general public with respect to the common welfare or relate to the administration of some phase of government.
-Notwithstanding the foregoing, however, income is considered to inure to the benefit of private persons if the income is derived from the use of a governmental entity to conduct a commercial business, such as a commercial banking business, that provides financial services to private persons.

-B. International Organization.
+Notwithstanding the foregoing, however, income is considered to inure to the benefit of private persons if the income is derived from the use of a governmental entity to conduct a commercial business, such as a commercial banking business, that provides financial services to private persons. - B. International Organization.
 Any international organization or wholly owned agency or instrumentality thereof.
-This category includes any intergovernmental organization (including a supranational organization) (1) that is comprised primarily of non-U.S. governments; (2) that has in effect a headquarters agreement with Croatia; and (3) the income of which does not inure to the benefit of private persons.

-C. Central Bank.
-An institution that is by law or government sanction the principal authority, other than the government of Croatia itself, issuing instruments intended to circulate as currency.
-Such an institution may include an instrumentality that is separate from the government of the Croatia, whether or not owned in whole or in part by Croatia.
+This category includes any intergovernmental organization (including a supranational organization) (1) that is comprised primarily of non-U.S. governments; (2) that has in effect a headquarters agreement with the Dominican Republic; and (3) the income of which does not inure to the benefit of private persons. - C. Central Bank.
+An institution that is by law or government sanction the principal authority, other than the government of the Dominican Republic itself, issuing instruments intended to circulate as currency.
+Such an institution may include an instrumentality that is separate from the government of the Dominican Republic, whether or not owned in whole or in part by the Dominican Republic. - II.

-II.
 Funds that Qualify as Exempt Beneficial Owners.
-The following Entities shall be treated as Non-Reporting Croatian Financial Institutions and as exempt beneficial owners for purposes of sections 1471 and 1472 of the U.S. Internal Revenue Code.

-A. Broad Participation Retirement Fund.
-A fund established in Croatia to provide retirement, disability, or death benefits, or any combination thereof, to beneficiaries that are current or former employees (or persons designated by such employees) of one or more employers in consideration for services rendered, provided that the fund:

-- 1. Does not have a single beneficiary with a right to more than five percent of the fund's assets; - 2.
-Is subject to government regulation and provides annual information reporting about its beneficiaries to the relevant tax authorities in Croatia; and - 3.
-Satisfies at least one of the following requirements: - a) The fund is generally exempt from tax in Croatia on investment income under the laws of Croatia due to its status as a retirement or pension plan;
+The following Entities shall be treated as Non-Reporting Dominican Financial Institutions and as exempt beneficial owners for purposes of sections 1471 and 1472 of the U.S. Internal Revenue Code. - A. Broad Participation Retirement Fund.
+A fund established in the Dominican Republic to provide retirement, disability, or death benefits, or any combination thereof, to beneficiaries that are current or former employees (or persons designated by such employees) of one or more employers in consideration for services rendered, provided that the fund: - 1.
+Does not have a single beneficiary with a right to more than five percent of the fund's assets; - 2.
+Is subject to government regulation and provides annual information reporting about its beneficiaries to the relevant tax authorities in the Dominican Republic; and - 3.
+Satisfies at least one of the following requirements: